Food can be a minefield!

 There are many versions of IgG antibody testing to foods, and this diversity of testing can make choosing the right test confusing and overwhelming.
 Interpretation also benefits from professional help as the key to real improvement is not to only identify and remove trigger foods from the diet, but also support the gut and immune system so that it’s not so reactive.
 Our intention should always be to eat as varied and nutrient-rich diet as possible.

-The food sensitivity test I recommend is by Dunwoody Labs.
-It is probably the most clinically relevant as it tests over 90 foods against a single blood sample for the production of IgG antibodies and also something call Compliment (Immune Complex containing C3d (IC-C3d)).
-By measuring both IgG and IC-C3d simultaneously, we get a much clearer signal of activation of the immune system, giving much more accurate results than other IgG food tests that only measure IgG.
+I recommend food sensitivity testing that measures the response of your immune system to foods (through a blood sample).
+It’s important that the test measures the IgG antibody reaction and also something call Compliment which measures actual tissue damage.
+By measuring both IgG and Compliment simultaneously, we get a much clearer signal of activation of the immune system, giving more accurate results than other IgG food tests that only measure IgG.
+To find out about or order the food sensitivity testing I recommend, see here.

 It is however important to note that some people, that have a severely impaired immune system, may not be capable of launching an immune response to trigger foods.
 In which case, IgG food sensitivity testing would be essentially useless.